hungyipu/hungyipu.github.io/lecture/GR.md

 *no homework*

 ### week 11: black holes/ peer review and feedback (11/23)
-Lagragian to geodesic and conserved quanities, black holes, coordinates, Birkhoff's theorm, tetrad, solar system tests of GR
+Lagragian to geodesic and conserved quanities, black holes, Birkhoff's theorm, some solar system tests of GR

 1. `"Black Holes: a student text"` by Raine Thomas
 2. `"Exploring Black Holes: Introduction to General Relativity"` by Edwin F. Taylor, John A. Wheeler